 Rami Younis is a Palestinian writer and activist from Lyd, who graduated from Hebrew University in Jerusalem.
 He writes for the online magazine +972, and serves as a writer and editor at the Hebrew sister site Local Call.
 He is one of the founders of the Palestinian activist group Khotweh, which was active on the issues of home demolitions and Palestinian identity in Lyd and Ramleh, mixed Jewish-Arab cities in occupied historical Palestine.
 Rami served as a parliamentary consultant and spokesperson for Palestinian member of Knesset Haneen Zoabi.
 Rami is also co-founder and manager of the first Palestine Music Expo, an event that connects the local Palestinian music scene to the worldwide industry.

-This talk and screening is part of exhibition This Place, on view February 3 through April 22, 2018, as well the Palestinian Voices series.
-The Palestinian Voices series is organized organized and co-sponsored by the John B. Moore Documentary Studies Collaborative (MDOCS), the Environmental Studies and Sciences Program, International Affairs, Media and Film Studies, Art History, History, Hayat, and the Skidmore College Dean’s Office.
+This talk and screening are part of exhibition This Place, on view February 3 through April 22, 2018, as well as the Palestinian Voices series.
+The Palestinian Voices series is organized and co-sponsored by the John B. Moore Documentary Studies Collaborative (MDOCS), the Environmental Studies and Sciences Program, International Affairs, Media and Film Studies, Art History, History, Hayat, and the Skidmore College Dean’s Office.